mchatzi/mirrorr/README.md

 #### Example Uptime Kuma config:
 * Heartbeat server: ```http://your_uptime_kuma_url/api/push/abCDeFG?status=up&msg=OK&ping=```

+## Backups
+Copy everything under /opt/mirrorr/data

+There's also an export (and import) button in settings page in the web interface.
+And another export button per job, in the job details page.
+And another button, an import button, in the create new job page.

 ## Contributions
 Take a look at the code, I kept things as simple as possible.
 I didn't see the reason for using overbloated libs.. the code is:
 - Dead simple, especially the FE